 Pulling down Confederate statues may assuage your anger and impress your friends.
 But it also betrays a shallow understanding of American History and the Civil War.
 The Civil War, like most major events in history, was a very complex event.
 Abraham Lincoln was no saint, and Robert E. Lee was hardly the monstrous ogre his detractors would have us believe.
 Before you embrace the lopsided, simplistic, politically motivated “It was all about slavery and racism” mantra about the Civil War, do your homework.
 Get the facts, peel away the layers of the onion, ask probing questions of those who pretend with absolute certainty to know everything about American history.

 We are all products of our times.
 Earlier generations of Americans, including the Founders, viewed the world and human nature much differently than our own.
 Feudalism was still the dominant socio-economic system in Europe.
 Much of Great Britain still consisted of large manorial estates staffed by indentured laborers.
 Titles of nobility were still prevalent in rigidly stratified societies.
-Darwin’s “Origin of Species,” the epic of evolutionary biology proving scientifically that all men WERE indeed created equal, would not be published until 1859, years after our Founding and almost as if by Providence, only three years before the beginning of between The War Between the States.
+Darwin’s “Origin of Species,” the epic of evolutionary biology proving scientifically that all men WERE indeed created equal, would not be published until 1859, years after our Founding and almost as if by Providence, only three years before the beginning of The War Between the States.
 Think about this.

 The first Anglo-American settlers brought these values and assumptions, however warped they may seem to modern Americans, to our shores.
 The American Revolution could correctly be called both the Last Act of Feudalism and the First Act of the Enlightenment.
 Before we blindly assail our forebears, we would be well advised to attempt to understand the world as they saw it.
 By the way, library cards are free.
+And, they are much cheaper than a gun.

 Unless you’re caring for your aging parents or are fortunate enough to have found a decent job, get out of the ghetto.
 Immediately.
 Do not pass Go, Do not collect $200.
 It’s a cesspool, a dead end.
 As long as you stay there, you’re probably going nowhere, except maybe prison.
 Risk is essential to success, and mobility is a form of risk.
 Successful people embrace mobility.
 They are willing to leave safe harbors to pursue opportunity and seek a better and brighter future.
 Think the Pilgrims.
 They had no government assistance—no food stamps, no rent subsidies, no nothing.
-The Pilgrims were not into immediate gratificant.
+The Pilgrims were not into immediate gratification.
 They survived with relentless hard work, unbridled persistence, and their Faith.

 Two centuries ago, a popular piece of advice was, “Go west, young man.”
 In other words, go where the jobs and opportunities lie.
 Take the Bakken oil boom centered in Williston, North Dakota.
 African Americans from all walks of life and geographical areas are finding jobs in North Dakota.
-Blacks now hold eight percent of all jobs in the shale petrochemical industries.
+Blacks now hold ten percent of all jobs in the shale petrochemical industries.
 But industry experts predict that blacks will soon hold one-third of all jobs in the industry.
 Bottom line—don’t be afraid to leave home.
 You have nothing to lose but your despair.

 One of the persons I most admire is Dr. Ben Carson.
 Born and raised in a Detroit ghetto he went on to become the world’s premier pediatric neurosurgeon.
 His mother imposed strict discipline in the household and made him read, read, read.
 The black establishment has rewarded him by shunning him and calling him an Uncle Tom, much the same as they treat Justice Clarence Thomas or anyone else who dares to leave the plantation and write their own narrative.
 Dr. Carson should be addressing inner-city high school students everyday and welcomed with opened arms.
 Urge your school to invite him to speak.